ishanmdesilva/finance-management-system/README.md

 # finance-management-system
-This app helps for income, expenses and budget managing.
+This app helps for managing income, expenses and budget.

 Developedusing spring boot framework with including swagger documentation.